raghubetina/syllabus-chapters/README.md

 So don't worry if it seems like others came in with more experience; don't compare yourself to anyone else.
 Only compare yourself to yourself from yesterday.
 The course is designed for beginners; if you ask lots of questions, learn a little bit each day, and don't fall behind, then you'll be fine.

-**Note:** When you're looking at assignments in Canvas, it's much more helpful in this course to **Show by Type** rather than By Date (click the button in the top-right corner):
+**Note:** For this course, when you're looking at assignments in Canvas, it's much more helpful to Show **by Type** rather than Show By Date (click the button in the top-right corner):

 ![](/assets/show-by-type.png)